George Washington Watts: Biography

 Born in Cumberland, Maryland, George W. Watts was the son of Gerard Snowden Watts and Ann Elizabeth Wolvington.
 He received his early education in private schools in Baltimore, and graduated from the University of Maryland in 1871 with a degree in civil engineering.
+He was a devout Presbyterian and early member of First Presbyterian Church.
+He helped establish the congregation at Trinity Avenue Presbyterian Church for workers at one of his cotton mills.

-Watts married Laura V. Beall in 1875.
+Watts married Laura Valinda Beall in 1875.
 The two had one child together, Annie Louise Watts, before separating in 1915.
-Two years later, He married Virginia Ecker, whom he stayed with until his death in 1921.
+Two years later, He married Sara Virginia Ecker, whom he stayed with until his death in 1921.

 After graduation, Watts joined his father's tobacco commission business in Baltimore.
 Becoming associated with Washington Duke of Durham, North Carolina in 1878, he helped organize and incorporate W. Duke Sons and Company, a tobacco business of which he became a stockholder, secretary, and treasurer.
 However, being the only non-family member in the company created some animosity between Watts and the oldest Duke son, Brodie.
 This resentment resulted in Brodie purchasing multiple streets in Durham, North Carolina, and naming them so they read "Washington, Hated, Watts," referring to his father, Washington Duke.
 Years later, "Hated St." was changed to "Gregson St." In 1890, Watts helped organize the American Tobacco Co. and in 1892, the Erwin Cotton Mills Company.
 Invested in the welfare of his employees, Watts built libraries, parks, and playgrounds for them.
 He also built and endowed Watts Hospital in Durham, North Carolina.
+He built a large mansion in Durham called Harwood Hall.

 Watts was heavily involved in other businesses as well, as listed below: